EOSIO/eosio.cdt/docs/06_how-to-guides/05_authorization/how_to_restrict_access_to_an_action_by_user.md

 Another example can be found in the [Tic Tac Toe Tutorial](https://developers.eos.io/welcome/latest/tutorials/tic-tac-toe-game-contract/#action-handler---move).

-### 2. Using require_auth
+### 2. Use require_auth

-The below code is enforcing the action `hi` to be executed only by the account that is sent as parameter to the action, no matter what permission the account is using to sign the transaction (e.g. owner, active, code).
+The below code enforces the action `hi` to be executed only by the account that is sent as parameter to the action, no matter what permission the account uses to sign the transaction (e.g. owner, active, code).

 ```cpp
 void hi( name user ) {